 Uncovering the best M&A deals requires a process involving strategy, research, outreach, communication, due diligence, and finally, deal closure.
 The process for sourcing the right deals varies from firm to firm, as the deal must fit with the overall aim and unique risk profile of each individual company.

 Fortunately, global M&A deal flow hit new highs in 2021, breaking prior records.
 The number of announced deals exceeded 62,000 globally in 2021, up an unprecedented 24% from 2020, according to consultant PwC.
-Publicly disclosed deal values reached all-time highs of $5.1 trillion — including 130 so-called “megadeals” with a deal value greater than $5 billion — a whopping 57% higher than in 2020 and smashing the previous record of $4.2 trillion set in 2007.
+Publicly disclosed deal values reached all-time highs of $5.1 trillion — including 130 so-called “megadeals” with a deal value greater than $5 billion — a stunning 57% higher than in 2020, and a considerable amount above the previous record of $4.2 trillion set in 2007.

 “Economic optimism remains high, there’s a strong deals pipeline, capital is in abundance, and companies across all industries badly need technology,” notes PwC in their Global M&A Industry Trends: 2022 Outlook report.